Closing the gap for women and minorities in STEM

 "The reasons why they don't go into the STEM areas are puzzling to us.
 Maybe it's because science is viewed as being too hard, or science as being more masculine, although we've tried for decades to break that mindset.
 It could be that the reward structure they see in it is not the same for whatever reasons."

 The reward structure is more optimistic for women who work in STEM fields.
 While pay disparity does find its way into STEM fields, it is not as bad as in the overall workforce.
 Women in STEM careers make an average of $31.11 per hour, while they make $19.26 in all other jobs.
 Men in STEM fields make an average of $36.34 per hour, while making $24.47 per hour in all other careers.
-To provide even more raw perspective, women make 14 percent less than men in STEM fields, and 21 percent less in all other fields.
+For even more raw perspective, women make 14 percent less than men in STEM fields, and 21 percent less in all other fields.
 By not going into STEM careers, women lose out on the chance to make 33 percent more in pay than women in all other jobs.

 "I've also done some research on perceptions of scientists and we've noticed that there are gender differences in the way that males and females view who scientists are and what they do.
 Exactly where those mindsets come from is interesting."